-Double Chance bet in football meaning – What is a double chance bet?12th August 2017 / lee
+Double Chance bet in football meaning – What is a double chance bet?31st March 2018 / lee

 The double chance bet in football betting is a funny old beast.
 What does double chance mean in betting?
 Well, as the name suggests it can offer you an extra chance of getting a win on the board and it does this by doubling up on the outright options in a game from one to two.